alexdenne/battalion/original/rules/index.md

         Each player starts the game with an influence counter set to 3.
         This represents your influence over the game, it will grow as you defeat your enemies.
         It is a good idea to try and increase your influence throughout the game.
-        For new players or for an easier game, start with 4 instead.
         Your maximum possible hand size is equal to your current influence.
         Destroying an army through any means (combat or tricks) allows you to increase your influence by 1.
         Defeating a player allows you to increase your influence by 1.
-        At the end of your turn (Draw Step) draw card such that your hand size is equal to your influence.
+        At the end of your turn (Draw Step) draw cards such that your hand size is equal to your influence.

 Turn Order